 Important: A latitude and longitude for each point of reference must be reported on the acreage report.
-The latitude and longitude must be obtained from the grid locator map from the RMA website, or an AIP's mapping software.

-Important: The same acres cannot be insured in more than one grid ID or county.
-The total amount of an insured's insured acres of the crop in a county cannot exceed 100 percent of the insured's insurable acreage of the crop in the county.
+The latitude and longitude must be obtained from the grid locator map from the of an insured's insured acres of the crop in a county cannot exceed 100 percent of the insured's insurable acreage of the crop in the county.